Cannabis in South Korea: Recreational use

 Despite the reform, recreational cannabis remains strictly forbidden by the law.
 A violation is punishable by up to five years in prison or a fine of up to 50 million won, about $42,556 USD (as of November, 2021).

 South Korean authorities have repeatedly warned their citizens that they are subject to their country's criminal code no matter where they are in the world and advised them to refrain from using cannabis abroad.

 Industrial hemp

 Cannabis has been a source of fabric for Korea since ancient times, and as recently as the 1930s hemp was grown in every province of Korea, particularly in the south where it grew best.
 In the late 1950s, 9,000 hectares of hemp were cultivated in South Korea.

+Industrial hemp for fabric, one of the major representative crops in the Gyeongbuk (Andong) region, was designated as a free special industrial hemp regulation zone in 2020.
+In this region, hemp plant can be cultivated if you get a license.

 Economy

-A Korea Times article of 2014 noted that despite risks of a prison sentence of up to five years or a fine of up to 50 million won (approximately $42,500 USD as of November, 2021), cannabis could be easily bought in South Korea by contacting dealers on the Internet.
-Its journalist noted that according to dealers, cannabis sold for US$30–50 per gram.
+A Korea Times article of 2014 noted that despite risks of a prison sentence of up to five years or a fine of up to 50 million won (approximately $42,500 USD as of November 2021), cannabis could be easily bought in South Korea by contacting dealers on the Internet.
+Its journalist noted that according to dealers cannabis sold for US$30–50 per gram.